What To Look For When Buying A Chicago Loft

 Make sure to review the association’s financial statement, declaration, bylaws and minutes of the board before you buy.

 Windows, Light, View

-We advise our clients to consider an end unit with windows on two sides to bring more light in for the long Chicago winters.
+For this reason, end units with windows on two sides are what you want.
+This brings you more light for those long Chicago winters.

 Potential For Improvement

-It’s always good to buy a loft condo that has some room for minor improvements that can translate into a higher sale price when the time comes to sell.
+Finally, it’s always good to buy a loft that has some room for improvement.